EssiawJulian/vitest-setup/README.md

+# Step to configure environment to utilize Vitest and RTL (React Testing Library) for testing vanillaJS and React Components

-How to set-up guide: https://www.robinwieruch.de/vitest-react-testing-library/
+1) Follow set-up guide by Robin Wieruch: https://www.robinwieruch.de/vitest-react-testing-library/

-Lastely, download @test-library/user-event package as a dev dependency: @testing-library/user-event
+2) Download '@test-library/user-event' package as a dev dependency